atljeremy/HTTPService/README.md

 ### Usage
 NOTE: These instructions are for v3.0+ only.
 Prior versions are no longer supported.

-Start by creating a class that will represent the a service and have it conform to the HTTPService protocol.
+Start by creating a class that will represent a service and have it conform to the HTTPService protocol.
 ```swift
 public class GitHubService: HTTPService {
     typealias Builder = GitHubService